-When: During the academic day, and other activities designated by the school.
+When: Mondays and Fridays during the academic day, and during other activities designated by the school.

 Types of clothing: Shirt with folded collar, polo-style knit shirts or oxfords, turtlenecks under sweaters, Thanksgiving through Winter Break, shorts, slacks, shoes, boots, sneakers.
 Note: Shorts must be cut just above the knee (walking shorts), and can be worn through Asheville School week and after Spring Break.
 Pants are to fit snuggly and not droop around the waist.